alexandream/sr-watcher/README.md

 **This is not fit for *production* use, whatever that may mean.
 No care at all has been put into security, and the machine I run this thing on can handle being fucked up, so I didn't quite worry about it.
-Use it at your own risk**
+Use it at your own risk.
+So far I've had no problems, though.**

 Small utility that listens for X11 resolution changes and blocks until such event happens.